vitorhirata/project-agrobio/README.md

 [Julia](https://julialang.org/) and the packages [Gadfly](http://gadflyjl.org/stable/) and [DataFrames](https://dataframes.juliadata.org/stable/) are required for plotting the results.
 Run the julia console in the src folder, then run `include("plot.jl")` to include the plot file and finally run `plotAll` to plot all the csv files in the src/test folder.

 ## Compiling the model
-This setup was only tested on Linux operating system.
-First of all, run the bash script initialize.sh to set up the project and download the EasyBMP library in src/lib.
-Then, with a C++ compiler installed ([GCC](https://gcc.gnu.org/) for example), compile the code under the /src folder with `g++ main.cpp -std=c++11 -I lib/bmp -Ofast -o agrobiodiversity_model.out`.
+This setup was only tested on Linux operating system and requires [GCC](https://gcc.gnu.org/) compiler.
+To compile the code run the makefile with `make`.
+The output will be a agrobiodiversity_model.out in the root of the project.